themathgeek13/asst0/README.md

   synchronization between threads in your solution.
 We are expecting you to come up with a single work decomposition policy that will work well for all thread counts---hard coding a solution specific to each configuration is not allowed!
 (Hint: There is a very simple static assignment that will achieve this goal, and no communication/synchronization among threads is necessary.).
 In your writeup, describe your approach to parallelization and report the final 8-thread speedup obtained.
-Also comment on the difference in scaling behavior from 2-4 to and 4-8 threads.

 ## Program 2: Vectorizing Code Using SIMD Intrinsics (25 points) ##